microsoft/vision-datasets/README.md

 Coco annotation format details w.r.t. `multiclass/label_classification`, `object_detection`, `image_caption`, `image_text_match` and `multitask`  can be found in `COCO_DATA_FORMAT.md`.

 #### Iris format

 Iris format is a legacy format which can be found in `IRIS_DATA_FORMAT.md`.
 Only `multiclass/label_classification`, `object_detection` and `multitask` are supported.

 ## Dataset management and access

+Check [DATA_PREPARATION.md](DATA_PREPARATION.md) for complete guide on how to prepare datasets in steps.

 Once you have multiple datasets, it is more convenient to have all the `DatasetInfo` in one place and instantiate `DatasetManifest` or even `ManifestDataset` by just using the dataset name, usage ( train, val ,test) and version.